 Light Vanilla Eggnog Floats

-The eggnog recipe featured in the New York Times last Sunday sounded positively divine, but at over 500 calories and 27 grams of fat a serving, it also sounded like a holiday deal breaker.
+The eggnog recipe featured in the New York Times sounds positively divine, but at over 500 calories and 27 grams of fat a serving, it also sounds like a holiday deal breaker.
 I’d have to trade out too many other goodies at the Christmas buffet to make room for just one boozy glass of eggnog.

-So I’ve come up with a version that’s still plenty luscious, but a whole lot lighter (190 calories a serving and about 3 grams of fat).
-While a fairly traditional take on eggnog, it does have one teensy addition: it’s prepared “float style,” which means it’s topped with a scoop of vanilla frozen yogurt just before serving, effectively turning this drink into a festive holiday dessert.
+So I’ve come up with a version that’s still plenty luscious, but a whole lot lighter (about 175 calories a serving and just a few grams of fat).
+While a fairly traditional take on eggnog, it does have one teensy addition: it’s prepared “float style,” topped with a scoop of frozen yogurt just before serving, effectively turning this drink into a festive holiday dessert.

 Like most classic eggnogs, this one is made using raw eggs.
-It’s wise to use pasteurized eggs such as Safest Choice, which eliminates the risk of salmonella.
+It’s wise to use pasteurized eggs, such as Safest Choice, which eliminates the risk of food-borne illness.
 The yolks are whisked with sugar, milk, and rum, and the whites are beaten and folded into the mix just before serving.
 The whole frothy wonder is poured into small serving cups and finished with frozen yogurt, a dash of nutmeg, and a spoon for good measure.

 While some recipes call for bourbon or brandy, I prefer the smooth, rich flavor of dark rum in eggnog.
 You can leave out the rum entirely if you choose, making these floats suitable for kids.
 Alternatively, divide the mixture and make some with booze and some without.

-Either way, it’s eggnog: creamy, delicious, the holidays in a punch bowl… and yes, when it comes to these low fat vanilla eggnog floats….you can have some.
+Either way, it’s eggnog: creamy, delicious… the holidays in a punch bowl.